-The sweet spot of nursing seems to last from around 2 months to 9 or 10 months, also known as “the point when kids discover how much fun it is to poke each other in the eyeballs.”
-When they’re old enough to start getting distracted by one another, the ceiling fan, or that precious Netflix, it can be hard to keep them focused on the boob long enough to finish a feeding.
+The sweet spot of nursing seems to last from around two months to nine or 10 months, also known as "the point when kids discover how much fun it is to poke each other in the eyeballs."
+When they’re old enough to start getting distracted by one another, the ceiling fan or that precious Netflix, it can be hard to keep them focused on the boob long enough to finish a feeding.

 Especially when you are feeding the kids one at a time and thus spending approximately 93 percent of your life nursing — if you end up hunching or scrunching your spine, you are going to end up in pain during the other blissful 7 percent.
 Use some pillows to prop up yourself or the kids as needed, and straighten up that back before you turn into a C-clamp.